LaGen: Towards Autoregressive LiDAR Scene Generation: Introduction

 \section{Introduction}

 In recent years, autonomous systems have attracted increasing attention in both academia and industry.
-Light Detection and Ranging (LiDAR) is one of the key sensors in various autonomous systems.
+LiDAR is one of the key sensors in various autonomous systems.
 It provides precise and rich geometric information about the surrounding environment \cite{li2024di, li2023lwsis, SECOND, cheng2023language, yin2024fusion} and has been widely applied across a range of fields \cite{shi2020pv, shi2019pointrcnn,malavazi2018lidar, weiss2011plant, resop2019drone, zhang2014loam}.
 Unlike the extensively studied image modality, research on LiDAR is still limited.
 Existing studies have focused on two main directions: one is generating high-quality LiDAR data \cite{LiDARGen2022, xiong2023ultralidar, nakashima2024lidar} to reduce the high cost of real-world acquisition \cite{meng2020weakly, wu2020deep}, and the other is predicting LiDAR data \cite{weng2021inverting, weng2022s2net, khurana2023point} to support decision-making in autonomous systems.

 However, these research directions encounter substantial limitations in practical applications.
-Existing works on LiDAR generation predominantly focus on learning the data distribution within a dataset, enabling them to synthesize only non-sequential, single LiDAR point clouds.
-In contrast, the autonomous driving field often requires temporally continuous LiDAR scene segments \cite{Geiger2013IJRR, caesar2020nuscenes}.
-For LiDAR prediction tasks, with the rise of end-to-end autonomous driving (E2E-AD) \cite{hu2023planning, jiang2023vad, weng2024drive}, current methods are confronted with the following fundamental challenges: \begin{enumerate}[label=\arabic*), leftmargin=*, align=left] \item Prediction requires multiple frames of historical scene data; however, in closed-loop simulation \cite{chitta2022transfuser, dosovitskiy2017carla, jia2024bench2drive, prakash2021multi}, only the initial frame is available; \item These methods are limited to predicting LiDAR scenes along a fixed trajectory, while the ego-vehicle may generate diverse trajectories based on different decisions; \item They cannot accurately predicte LiDAR data over long temporal horizons, due to their inability to utilize diverse scene condition information in real time. \end{enumerate}
+Most existing works on LiDAR generation predominantly focus on learning the data distribution within a dataset, enabling them to synthesize only non-sequential, single LiDAR point clouds.
+Recent work has explored the generation of 4D LiDAR scenes ~\cite{li2025uniscene, ni2025maskgwm, liang2026lidarcrafter}, but it lacks interactivity, is not suitable for long-horizon tasks, and cannot be used for closed-loop autonomous driving simulation.
+For LiDAR prediction tasks, with the rise of end-to-end autonomous driving (E2E-AD) \cite{hu2023planning, jiang2023vad, weng2024drive}, current methods are confronted with the following fundamental challenges: \begin{enumerate}[label=\arabic*), leftmargin=*, align=left] \item Prediction requires multiple frames of historical scene data; however, in closed-loop simulation \cite{chitta2022transfuser, dosovitskiy2017carla, jia2024bench2drive, prakash2021multi}, only the initial frame is available; \item These methods are limited to predicting LiDAR scenes along a predetermined trajectory, while the ego vehicle may generate varying trajectories based on different decision-making. \item They cannot accurately predict LiDAR over long temporal horizons, as they are limited by fixed historical inputs. \end{enumerate}